Criminal Division Costs, Fines & Payments

 - Pursuant to VA Code §19.2-353.3 payments associated with dishonored checks and credit cards accounts will be assessed an additional fee of 10% with a minimum of $50.

-- The Court may issue a Capias for your arrest.
+- The Court may issue a capias, or order, for your arrest.

-- DMV will revoke your automobile registration certificates and plates and/or refuse to issue new registration or plates until paid in full.
+- The Department of Motor Vehicles will revoke your automobile registration certificates and plates and/or refuse to issue new registration or plates until paid in full.

 - The unpaid amount shall be forwarded to the Glasser and Glasser, P.L.C.